-If you’ve ever found yourself in the grocery store struggling to decide between red and green bell peppers — or even just wondering what the difference is between them — you may be interested to learn that they’re the very same vegetable.
-In fact, green bell peppers are just red bell peppers that haven’t ripened yet, while orange and yellow peppers are somewhere in between the two stages.
-As they ripen, bell peppers don’t just change color — they also become sweeter and drastically increase their beta-carotene, vitamin A, and vitamin C content.
-So while the green variety isn’t quite as nutritious as its red counterpart, the good news is that one eventually becomes the other.
+If you’ve ever found yourself in the grocery store struggling to decide between red and green bell peppers — or even just wondering what the difference is between them — you may be interested to learn that they could be the very same vegetable.
+Many (but not all) green bell peppers are just red bell peppers that haven’t ripened yet.
+This is why red bell peppers are often more expensive: They require more time on the vine, and thus more care and resources.

 The pepper you usually find in a shaker is made from Piper nigrum, a flowering vine that produces peppercorns and belongs to the Piperaceae family.
 Bell peppers, meanwhile, are part of the Capsicum annuum family.

-Peppers have other superpowers, too.
+Bell peppers don’t just change color as they ripen — they also become sweeter and drastically increase their beta-carotene, vitamin A, and vitamin C content.
+And other pepper varieties have superpowers, too.
 Capsaicin, the active component that makes hot chile peppers spicy (bell peppers lack it), has been used for pain relief and other medicinal purposes for centuries.
-It also pairs surprisingly well with chocolate, as the cocoa-obsessed Aztec emperor Montezuma could attest.
+It also pairs surprisingly well with chocolate, as the cocoa-obsessed Aztec Emperor Montezuma could attest.
 Not all peppers are as friendly to the average palate, of course.
 According to the Scoville scale, which measures spiciness, the world’s hottest pepper (currently the Carolina Reaper) is 200 times hotter than your average jalapeño — which is to say, probably not something you’d use to add some kick to a burger.

 In 1996, the Land of Enchantment became the first state to have an official question: “Red or green?”
 Chiles are hugely important in New Mexico, which produced 62,700 tons of them in 2017, and anyone ordering a dish made with the peppers will be asked to clarify their color preference.
 (Answering “Christmas” will get you a blend of the two.)
 The state celebrates peppers in other ways, too — Las Cruces is home to the world’s largest chile pepper (actually a 47-foot-tall concrete statue celebrating the beloved staple), while traveling 40 miles north to Hatch will land you in the self-proclaimed chile capital of the world.
 Hatch’s namesake chile has become famous both across the country and abroad, earning acclaim for its balance of sweetness and heat.